Blendify/blender-manual/trunk/blender_docs/manual/animation/actions.rst

 Keying Sets are a set of keyframe channels.
 They are used to record multiple properties at the same time.
-There are some built-in keying sets, 'LocRotScale', and also, custom keying sets can be made.
+There are some built-in keying sets, "LocRotScale", and also, custom keying sets can be made.

 To use the keying set, first select a keying set from the *Timeline* header, or the *Keying Sets Panel*.